As at December 2021 (this advice is subject to change)

-*If you are a current licensee or new service seeking advice on live steaming music concerts during the COVID-19 lockdown please go here.
+*If you are seeking advice on how to license the live streaming of music online, please go here.

-- APRA AMCOS licences only apply to Australia and New Zealand
+- APRA AMCOS’ live stream licence only applies to live streams delivered to users in Australia and New Zealand

-- APRA AMCOS licences do not cover sound recordings
+- APRA AMCOS’ live stream licence does not cover live streaming of any sound recordings

 We encourage our songwriter and composer members to keep track of their set lists for live performances on these platforms so we can pay your royalties from the licence fees we collect from the platforms.
 Make a note of the songs performed (including title and artist), duration of stream, date, time of live stream and platform name and URL, and submit those details here.
 Please note that any royalties payable will be subject to APRA AMCOS’ distribution policies.

 Our licences with these platforms cover streams of pre-recorded and saved performances, but if you do not control all necessary rights yourself, you should also obtain, clearances (such as synchronisation rights) from your music publisher and/or, if you have a deal, your record label (for master rights).
 If you have questions, please contact [email protected]